feathersui/feathersui-starling/documentation/help/markdown/text-editors.md

 ---
 # Introduction to Feathers text editors

-The Flash runtimes provide more than one way to edit text, and there are multiple different approaches to rendering text on the GPU.
+The Adobe Flash runtimes provide more than one way to edit text, and there are multiple different approaches to rendering text on the GPU.
 None of these approaches are ultimately better than the others.
 To allow you to choose the method that works best in your app, Feathers provides APIs that allow you to choose the appropriate *text editor* for the [`TextInput`](text-input.html) component based on your project's requirements.

 Different text editors may be more appropriate for some situations than others.
 You should keep a number of factors in mind when choosing a text editor, including (but not necessarily limited to) the following: